flybywiresim/docs/docs/start/reported-issues.md

     Please try and remove all other mods/liveries from the community folder and test our mod again.
 This will help rule out mod conflicts.

-    <sub>Report back the result of this test.
+    <sub>Report back the result of this test on our Discord.

 FBW Installer - [Download Here](https://api.flybywiresim.com/installer) / *Sim Version: 1.13.16.0*